On the data-driven description of lattice materials mechanics: Lattice structures database

-The elements of the lattice are modelled either as a pin-jointed truss structure, an Euler-Bernoulli beam, or a Timoshenko beam.
+The elements of the lattice are modeled either as a pin-jointed truss structure, or an Euler-Bernoulli beam.
 The (linear) equilibrium equation for a lattice structure with $n_d$ degrees of freedom -- equal to $3n_j$ for trusses, and $6n_j$ for beams -- reads